wdi-sg/project-1/README.md

 function generateSpots() {
-* generate random spot for the colors around the 8 grids
+* generate random spot for the colours around the 8 grids

 generateSequenceColor()
-* base on generateSequence(), get the number to point to the color
+* base on generateSequence(), get the number to point to the colour

 ---